A comparison between strip harvesting and FUE hair transplants – Part 3

 The learning curve for FUE can be slow for physicians who are used to excisions with scalpels and unaccustomed to the use of punches.
 Working at a shorter focal distance can be tiresome and lead to neck problems.

 The cost of FUE is usually significantly more than that for strip harvesting on a per graft basis.
-The costs may exceed double the price of strip harvesting.
+On average, the cost per FUE graft may be 25-100% greater than the cost of strip grafts depending on the clinic.

 FUE can be very useful for harvesting body hair.
 In such situations the majority of follicular units are single hairs.

 FUE can be used to try to camouflage linear donor scars.
-This is considered by many hair restoration surgeons to be another excellent use of the technique.
-Some surgeons have suggested that a combination of strip harvesting and FUE is the optimal use of the techniques.
+The grafts can be obtained from the scalp or body hair, the beard being a very reliable source of good donor follicles.
+This is considered by many hair restoration surgeons to be an excellent use of this technique.

 Strip harvesting and FUE are both acceptable techniques for harvesting donor grafts.
 Each technique has advantages and disadvantages.
-On a cost-benefit ratio, strip harvesting would seem to provide the most cost effective procedure.
-FUE is well suited for patients who insist on not having a linear scar.
-It may be an excellent choice for young patients seeking small procedures.
-FUE may be the ideal choice for harvesting trunk, leg and arm hair, and it is an excellent way to camouflage strip scars.
+On a cost-benefit ratio, strip harvesting would seem to provide the most cost-effective procedure, however FUE is best suited for patients who insist on not having a linear scar.
+It may be an excellent choice for younger patients who may want to wear a shorter hairstyle at some time.
+FUE is the ideal choice for harvesting beard, chest, abdominal, leg and arm hair.
+FUE grafts are an excellent way to camouflage strip scars.